Solution · Automotive

 How the four agents change the math

 Cora handles the first contact.
-When a driver texts about a check-engine light on a Sunday or calls for a next-day oil change after hours, Cora responds within 60 seconds, gathers vehicle year, make, model, and service request, and books the appointment.
-We have found that confirming the booking in the first contact (rather than asking the driver to call back during business hours) eliminates voicemail-abandonment losses and materially increases first-call conversion.
+When a driver texts about a check-engine light on a Sunday or calls for a next-day oil change after hours, Cora responds within 60 seconds, gathers vehicle year, make, model, and service request, qualifies the job, and books the appointment.
+Confirming the booking in the first contact, rather than asking the driver to call back during business hours, eliminates voicemail-abandonment losses and materially increases first-call conversion.
+And when a booked driver no-shows, Cora runs the follow-up sequence that gets the job back on the calendar.

 What to measure